foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 #### **What's the problem?**

-Consider these more true-to-life examples of how you might use JSS.
-Take <a href="https://cssinjs.org/react-jss#basic" target=_blank>this example code from the JSS docs</a>:
+Consider these more true-to-life examples of how you might use JSS from <a href="https://cssinjs.org/react-jss#basic" target=_blank>their docs</a>:

 ```javascript
 const useStyles = createUseStyles({